Benefits of a Bath Remodel through Cleveland Design & Remodeling

 Tubs.
 Options in tubs are certainly expansive and include clawfoot, soaking, walk-in, jetted, deck-mounted, and freestanding tubs.
 We can help you to choose the best tub from a wide selection.

 Cabinets.
 Contemporary cabinets and European designs are becoming more popular.
 Cherry and maple wood are still the most popular, but oak, birch, and bamboo are gaining popularity.
 Some of our cabinet lines include Kraftmaid, Merrillat, StarMark, and Saco Industries.

 Countertops.
 Choosing the right countertops can add style, elegance, and improved function to your bathroom.
-Our choices include laminate, granite, solid surface, cultured marble, tile, and quartz from manufacturers like Silestone, Cambria, and Corian, to name a few.
+Our choices include laminate, granite, cultured marble, tile, quartz and solid surface countertops from manufacturers like Silestone, Cambria, and Corian, to name a few.

 Sinks.
 A distinctive sink can add a stylish touch.
 Some choices include vessel, wall-mounted, pedestal, under-mount, drop-in and glass sinks.

 Flooring.
 In bathrooms you'll need flooring that is easy to clean and hygienic, stands up to water, and complements the rest of the design.
 Some popular material options include tile, laminate, solid treated wood, and various types of stone (include marble, granite, and limestone).
 Adding a radiant floor system has become a popular way to add comfort as well.